Center for Human Nutrition Affiliations

 This taskforce assembles the best investigators and technology at UT Southwestern to focus on a major medical problem in the U.S.: obesity and the associated constellation of metabolic disorders referred to as metabolic syndrome.

-Center faculty received a grant award from the National Institutes of Health to develop new ways to improve nutrition education in academic medical centers.
+Center for Human Nutrition faculty received a grant award from the National Institutes of Health to develop new ways to improve nutrition education in academic medical centers.
 The Center for Human Nutrition joins 16 other medical schools in the United States to develop new approaches to nutrition education.
 The Center leads an effort to promote online learning through a network of websites among the 17 institutions.

 The American Heart Association’s (AHA’s) Council on Nutrition, Physical Activity, and Metabolism (NPAM) brings new emphasis to the association in the fields of obesity, diabetes, nutrition, physical activity, and metabolic syndrome.
 CHN Director Scott Grundy, M.D., Ph.D., is a Past Chair of NPAM.
 Gloria Vega, Ph.D., has been a member of the AHA’s Research Committee.

 This journal summarizes important advances in the field of lipids.
-Dr. Grundy is the current editor of the journal.
+Dr. Grundy is the current editor.

-The VA Medical Center at Dallas is a major site for clinical investigation for researchers at the CHN.
+The VA Medical Center is a major site for clinical investigation for researchers at the CHN.
 Much of the research published from the CHN over the past 25 years has been carried out at the VAMC.

-Cooper Institute is a nonprofit organization founded by Kenneth Cooper, M.D., in Dallas, TX, by Dr. Kenneth Cooper in 1970, which is dedicated to preventive medicine research.
-The Institute has over 600 peer-reviewed publications related to obesity, hypertension,diabetes, and effects of physical activity on morbidity and mortality.
+Cooper Institute is a nonprofit organization founded by Kenneth Cooper, M.D., in Dallas, TX, in 1970.
+The Institute, which is dedicated to preventive medicine research, has more than 600 peer-reviewed publications related to obesity, hypertension, diabetes, and effects of physical activity on morbidity and mortality.
 The Cooper Institute has entered into a collaborative research program with UT Southwestern and the Center for Human Nutrition.

 The IAS consists of 53 member organizations worldwide that promote research and education in the atherosclerosis field.
-Dr. Grundy, center director, is past president of the IAS and currently editor of the IAS website.
+Dr. Grundy is Past President of the IAS and currently editor of the IAS website.

 The National Heart Lung and Blood Institute’s (NHLB’s) NCEP aims to promote education for the general public and the medical profession about the cardiovascular risk associated with high blood cholesterol.
 Several Center investigators have assisted NHLBI in the development of cholesterol guidelines.